What is PSARA License?

 The Act covers all the significant aspects relating to the private security agencies such as formation, regulation, operation, and disqualification.

 Therefore, it is mandatory for all the private security agencies to obtain the PSARA license for carrying out the business.

-The PSARA License isnt just issued to anybody who wishes to run a private security agency.
-There are some specified eligibility criteria that the aspirants must fulfil to obtain the license.Various eligibilities under PSARA, 2005 are as follows:
+PSARA License is not just issued to anybody who wishes to run a private security agency.
+There is some specified eligibility criteria that the aspirants must fulfill to obtain the License.
+The eligibility under PSARA, 2005 is as follows:

 Eligibility criteria for Companies